valentinchelle/nodejs-rest-api-boilerplate/README.md

 - In _Authorized redirect URIs_, enter `http://server:5000/api/auth/google/callback` ( for me `http://localhost:5000/api/auth/google/callback`)
 - Grab your **Client ID** and **Client Secret** on the same page
 - Fill the .env at the root of the server with these credentials

-## Setup : MongoDB

-- Create a new account on https://cloud.mongodb.com/ and choose the free plan
-- On the homepage, click on _Connect > Connect your application > _
-- Copy the **Connection String**, replace <password> by your actual password, and paste in the .env as _MONGO_URI_

 ## Client